 As evidenced by his membership on the Diversity Task Force, Jesse is committed to the Strategic Priority of seeing Holland Christian “thriving as a place of belonging.”
 He appreciates the Reformed perspective of Jesus being Lord of all and applied to every subject in an HC education.

-Keely Lehr ’95 and her husband, Matt, have two children at HCMS and one son in the ESS program at HCHS.
+Keely Lehr ’95 and her husband, Matt, have one son at HCMS, and two children at HCHS, with one son in the ESS program.
 A graduate of Calvin University, Keely is past president of the Rose Park Parent Board, and has served on the HCMS parent team as well as on the ditto Board.
-She works as the Engagement Manager at Partners Worldwide.
+She works as the Regional Director of Development for the University of Michigan Medical School.
 She has over 14 years of development work at both Resonate and International Needs.

 Keely brings significant experience in fundraising, leadership marketing/communication, ESS (parent advocate), and is passionate about HC’s mission.
 As a Reformed Christian, Keely believes “in the authority of the Bible, and the importance of weaving that into each subject at Holland Christian.”
 She believes it is imperative “that kids are taught the glory of God in all subjects to prepare and equip them to live for Christ.”

 Kevin ’98 has an accounting background and works as Assistant Finance Manager for the City of Zeeland.
-He and his wife, Alicia (Klaasen) ’98, have three children currently at Holland Christian Schools: Lauren at HCHS, and Sam and Alex both at HCMS.
+He and his wife, Alicia (Klaasen) ’98, have three children, all of whom have graduated from Holland Christian High School.
 As a family they attend Providence CRC, where Kevin has variously volunteered as deacon, and both middle school and high school youth group leader over the past 13 years.
 He has also coached a variety of youth sports teams and currently serves as treasurer for Holland Little League.

 Kevin appreciates the education that both he and his wife received from HCS, especially the worldview they learned here, that “God permeates everything, even math.”
 He says that this same worldview is “essential to instill in each generation, so as they enter the workforce they know that no matter what they are doing, kingdom building is present in that activity.”
 With his financial and vocational background, Kevin is well-gifted to be “part of an organization that is accountable to a much larger group of stakeholders and the challenges that go with that.”
 He is accustomed to working with the day-to-day “operations of an organization within a public sphere, but also being accountable for [its] long-term financial sustainability.”